MojosBeans100/MS3-bike-hire/README.md

 [Back to Table of Contents](#table-of-contents)

-### Other General Spreadsheet Maintenance
-The bike shop owner will have access to the spreadsheet, to review the calendar.
-It is likely there will be times

-* To add new bikes bought into the shop, the owner can simply add the bike to the bottom of the bikes list, with a new bike index.
-This again ensures no confusion with double booking other bikes.

-* Maintenance
-Calendar updates

-* Manual booking

 # Issues
 The author's Gitpod workspace was stuck in the 'Stopping' loading screen for a while on Sunday 15th August.
 On research into similar issues many other students have had, the decision was made swiftly to create an entirely new workspace (since all changes had been recently pushed to Github and therefore backed up), as opposed to raising a ticket with Gitpod and potentially losing hours or days of work time in the run up to the project submission date.